SemanticComputing/semparl-data-transformation/README.md

     Or update the newest year:

     ```sudo docker run --user $(id -u) -v "$(pwd)/results:/app/results" pipeline update```

+- Then you can run the Government proposals gathering and transforming process (see the below section [Government proposals](#government-proposals)).

 - After the process is done, the result files will be available in newly made folder ```results```.